Key Takeaway

 Think of your GLP-1 medication as creating a window of opportunity.
 By reducing physical hunger and food noise, the medication gives you breathing room to work on the emotional side of eating.
 Without constant hunger competing for your attention, you can focus on building new emotional coping skills.

-This window will not stay open forever.
+Try the BMI Calculator →This window won't stay open forever.
 Eventually, your body adapts to the medication, or you may discontinue it.
 The emotional skills you build during this window are what carry you forward.
 Patients who use their time on GLP-1 to develop new coping strategies report better long-term outcomes than those who rely on the medication alone.

 When to Seek Professional Help